-During the Protestant Reformation, a few people began questioning the Nicene doctrine of the Trinity and, depending on the location, they encountered intensified persecution or they paved the way for religious freedom.
+During the Protestant Reformation, a select few began questioning the Nicene doctrine of the Trinity and, depending on the location, they encountered intensified persecution or they paved the way for religious freedom.
 In 1553, the Spanish theologian Michael Servetus was burned at the stake for promoting anti-Trinitarian ideas.
 In Christianity Restored, Servetus argued that the doctrine of the Trinity had no biblical basis and that the life of Jesus had been embellished beyond recognition.
 Christianity, he urged, must return to a well-reasoned interpretation of the Bible.
 Fearing persecution by Catholic authorities, Servetus passed through Geneva, where his arrest and execution were endorsed by John Calvin.

 In Transylvania, Francis David, after converting from Catholicism to Lutheranism and then Calvinism, also concluded that there was no biblical basis for the doctrine of the Trinity.
 This led him to found the first explicitly Unitarian church.
 Jesus, David believed, was to be followed but not worshiped.
 As the court preacher for King John Sigismund, he convinced the ruler not to establish a state religion but to declare religious freedom throughout the realm.
 This proclamation was issued in 1568, making it the world’s first edict in support of religious tolerance.
 Today, centuries later, Unitarian Universalists champion tolerance in both the local congregation and the public sphere.